csswizardry/CSS-Guidelines/README.md

 ### Classes in HTML

-In a bid to make things easier to read, separate classes is your HTML with two (2) spaces, thus:
+In a bid to make things easier to read, separate classes in your HTML with two (2) spaces, thus:

     <div class="foo--bar  bar__baz">